 As we’ve discussed, it’s easy to slip up with a goal.
 What you can’t afford to do is develop the “what the hell mindset” where you basically give up and go on a binge because you’ve already “failed” for the day.

-So while it’s okay to slip up from time to time, what you can’t do is go off the deep end if you succumb to a temptation.
+So while it’s okay to slip up from time to time, what you can’t do is go off the deep end if you succumb to temptation.
 Yes, tomorrow is another day, but it shouldn’t be used as an excuse to go do too much of a bad habit.

 For instance, let’s say your goal is to smoke less than 10 cigarettes a day.
 Unfortunately one day you slip up and smoke 12 instead.
 What you shouldn’t do is follow the mindset that says: “what the hell, since I’ve already smoked 12 cigarettes, I might as well enjoy the rest of the day and light up whenever I feel like it.”

-The what-the-hell effect can be a dangerous threat towards your habit change.
+The what-the-hell effect can be a dangerous threat to your habit change.
 Whenever you slip up, simply accept this failure and focus on minimizing the damage.
 More importantly, never use this as an excuse to do more of the bad habit.

 Strategy #24: Forgive Yourself